Nate Lowe Player Props: Rangers vs. Giants

 Nate Lowe At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 18th, and he is 59th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 24th in batting average, 18th in on-base percentage, and 57th in slugging.

-- In 39.1% of his games this year, Lowe has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in three contests.
+- In 38.8% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in three contests.

-- He has scored a run in 53 games this season, with multiple runs 15 times.
+- He has scored in 54 games this year, with multiple runs 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.